Paid Leaves of Absence

 Amount of Vacation - Exempt Personnel

 Twenty-two working days of vacation are awarded to exempt employees at the beginning of each fiscal year, i.e., July 1.
 At the beginning of the academic year following the 10-year anniversary of employment, an additional day of vacation will be granted for each year over ten, to a maximum of twenty-five days.
+Employees who are benefits-eligible but part-time (working at least 1,000 hours but less than 1,820 hours during a twelve-month period) will have these days pro-rated on the basis of their hours worked in relation to a full-time schedule.

 While exempt staff do not have an annual SPF (sick, personal, family) leave allotment, it is understood that an occasional absence for illness will not result in the required use of vacation time, except in the case of FMLA leave (any paid leave such as vacation must be used concurrently with FMLA leave.)